triet228/ai/README.md

 ## Step 2: Download & Execute Deployment (Target Ubuntu Machine)

-1. Connect the target Ubuntu machine to the same Wi-Fi network.
+1. Connect the AI box to the same Wi-Fi network via Ethernet.
-2. Open a terminal on the target machine and run the one-liner command (replace `10.0.0.56` with your main PC's IP):
+2. Open a terminal on the AI box and run command (replace `10.0.0.56` with your Host's IP):
    ```
    curl -sSL http://10.0.0.56:8000/setup.sh | sudo bash
    ```